Club-INTech/urg_node/README.md

-urg_node
+# Urg_node for LaserScan Visualisation
 ===================

-#### LaserScan Visualization
+## LaserScan Visualization

-Until the launch API is sorted out, there are two ways to view the laserscan in RViz:
+Until the launch API is sorted out, there is a way to view the laserscan in RViz:

 1) use the static_transform_publisher tool from tf2_ros to publish a static transform for a fixed frame simultaneously with rviz and urg_node.